djeada/Numerical-Methods/notes/5_matrices/qr_method.md

 III. **Convergence Speed for Certain Matrices**:

 While generally fast, convergence can be slow if the matrix has certain structures or if shifts are not chosen wisely, making it less practical without proper optimization.

-*(PLOT 7: A plot illustrating the computational complexity vs. matrix size for different eigenvalue algorithms, showing where the QR method fits.)*